 □ Statement of Housing Needs and Strategy for Addressing Housing Needs.
 Provide a statement addressing the housing needs of low-income, very low-income and extremely low-income families and a brief description of the PHA's strategy for addressing the housing needs of families who reside in the jurisdiction served by the PHA and other families who are on the public housing and Section 8 tenant-based assistance waiting lists.
 The statement must identify the housing needs of (i) families with incomes below 30 percent of area median income (extremely low-income); (ii) elderly families (iii) households with individuals with disabilities, and households of various races and ethnic groups residing in the jurisdiction or on the public housing and Section 8 tenant-based assistance waiting lists based on information provided by the applicable Consolidated Plan, information provided by HUD, and other generally available data.
-The statement of housing needs must address issues of affordability, supply, quality, accessibility, size of units, and location.
+The statement of housing needs shall be based on information provided by the applicable Consolidated Plan, information provided by HUD, and generally available data.
+The identification of housing needs must address issues of affordability, supply, quality, accessibility, size of units, and location.
 Once the PHA has submitted an Assessment of Fair Housing (AFH), which includes an assessment of disproportionate housing needs in accordance with 24 CFR §5.154(d)(2)(iv), information on households with individuals with disabilities and households of various races and ethnic groups residing in the jurisdiction or on the waiting lists no longer needs to be included in the Statement of Housing Needs and Strategy for Addressing Housing Needs.
 (24 CFR §903.7(a)).

 The identification of housing needs must address issues of affordability, supply, quality, accessibility, size of units, and location.
-(24 CFR \$903.7(a)(2)(i))Provide a description of the ways in which the PHA intends, to the maximum extent practicable, to address those housing needs in the upcoming year and the PHA's reasons for choosing its strategy.
+(24 CFR \$903.7(a)(2)(i)) Provide a description of the ways in which the PHA intends, to the maximum extent practicable, to address those housing needs in the upcoming year and the PHA's reasons for choosing its strategy.
 (24 CFR \$903.7(a)(2)(i))

 Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
 PHAs must submit a Deconcentration Policy for Field Office review.
 For additional guidance on what a PHA must do to deconcentrate poverty in its development and comply with fair housing requirements, see 24 CFR 903.2.
 (24 CFR §903.23(b)) Describe the PHA's admissions policy for deconcentration of poverty and income mixing of lower-income families in public housing.
 The Deconcentration Policy must describe the PHA's policy for bringing higher income tenants into lower income developments.
 The deconcentration requirements apply to general occupancy and family public housing developments.
-Refer to 24 CFR §903.2(b)(2) for developments not subject to deconcentration of poverty and income mixing requirements.
-(24 CFR §903.7(b)) Describe the PHA's procedures for maintain waiting lists for admission to public housing and address any site-based waiting lists.
-(24 CFR §903.7(b)).
-A statement of the PHA's policies that govern resident or tenant eligibility, selection and admission including admission preferences for both public housing and HCV.
+Refer to 24 CFR §903.2(b)(2) for developments ont subject to deconcentration of poverty and income mixing requirements.
+(24 CFR §903.7(b)) Describe the PHA's protection and address any site-based waiting lists.
+(24 CFR §903.7(b)) A statement of the PHA's policies that govern resident or tenant eligibility, selection and admission including admission preferences for both public housing and HCV.
 (24 CFR §903.7(b)) Describe the unit assignment policies for public housing.
 (24 CFR §903.7(b))